RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/4-Adaptive Designer/8-Element picker features/8-Element picker features.md

 These two fields are two different elements on the Adaptive Document, but correspond to the same type of control (Single Line).
 So from the Element Picker you will add the control - Single Line twice and configure them as different elements.

-## What appears on Element Picker?
+## What Appears on Element Picker?

 ![Image showing Element Picker map](<Element Picker 1.png>)